What’s the Legal Difference Between Annulment and Divorce

 What is Annulment?

 Annulment is a legal process where the Court assess if the marriage should be declared null and void.
 There are a number of reasons why most people in Singapore seek an annulment.
-One of the main considerations could be that they do not want the shame that is associated with divorce.
-Nevertheless, any party can initiate annulment if he or she can prove that the marriage was not legally valid.
+Either party can initiate the annulment if he or she can prove that the marriage was not legally valid.
 Some of the common grounds of annulment are:

-- Mental illness – either the husband or wife was emotionally troubled or mental sick at the time of entering marriage.
+- Mental illness – either the husband or wife was emotionally troubled or mental ill at the time of entering marriage.

 - Bigamy – one of the spouses was married to someone else during the time of marriage.